DBecker7/QuantQual/QuantQual.md

 \includegraphics[width=\textwidth]{figs/NN.png}
 \end{center}

+- Each node is a linear model
+- The target node tells hidden nodes how they were wrong
+    - "Backpropagation"; recurrent neural network
+- Have to choose number of layers and nodes

 :::notes
 So here's a computer brain.
 There are som inputs, in this case the flipper length and the bill length, and these feed into something called a hidden layer.